ghnaves/geopopr/README.md

 Arquivos binários grandes (geotiff, etc.) armazenados diretamente no sistema de arquivos, com os caminhos em banco de dados.

+*The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.*

+— John W. Tukey (the first of six “basics” against statistician’s hubrises) in “Sunset Salvo”, American Statistician, 40, 72–76 (1986).

+quoted by the `fortunes` package

 # Fonte dos dados

 United Nations.
 (2024).
 World Population Prospects 2024.